asinsinwal/Selenium-Prac/README.md

 * **Cache-Aside Pattern**
-  * "Applications that rely heavily on a data-store usually can benefit greatly from using the Cahche-Aside Pattern."[2]</br>
+  * "Applications that rely heavily on a data-store usually can benefit greatly from using the Cache-Aside Pattern."[2]</br>
   * Data Reading: It is used to retrieve an item from the data store.
-If it is available in cache, it is retireve directly.
+If it is available in cache, it is retrieve directly.
 Else, one has to query the data store. </br>
   * Updating Data: If data is updated, then either the cache should be updated or the old should be invalidated. </br>
   * Lifetime of Cache: Expiration policy should be ensured, so that data matches the pattern of access.</br>
-  * Consistensy: Cache-Aside pattern does not guarantee consistency between the data store and the cache.
+  * Consistency: Cache-Aside pattern does not guarantee consistency between the data store and the cache.
 Pub/Sub pattern can be used.</br>
   * "If used correctly, this pattern can improve performance and help maintain consistency between the cache and the underlying data store."[2]</br>